petabi/reproduce/README.md

-# Packetproducer
+# REproduce

 ## Overview

 ### Introduction

-  Packetproducer is a program that reads raw packet values such as a pcap file, converts them into log-type streams through specific field values or characteristics, and outputs the conversion result to a file or to a kafka server.
+  REproduce is a program that reads raw packet values such as a pcap file, converts them into log-type streams through specific field values or characteristics, and outputs the conversion result to a file or to a kafka server.
 Packet translation is up to the transport layer, and the protocols currently supported are Ethernet, IP, ARP, TCP, UDP, and ICMP.
 Also, logs and plain text files are converted to a new type of log stream by adding or removing information according to their attributes.

 ## Function Specification